 The one feature that sets TGC apart the most is the ability to design your own course.
 Using a special editor, you can customize everything in detail from the theme to the terrain and layout, and then share the course with the TGC community.

 The course design feature is the reason that The Golf Club has over 170,000 courses you can play!
-While TGC is cheaper than E6 CONNECT, it doesn’t have quite as many modes and the course library can be a pain in the butt to navigate.
+While TGC is cheaper than E6 CONNECT in the long run, it doesn’t have quite as many modes and the course library can be a pain in the butt to navigate.

 GSPro